James M. Staten

 Among his many accomplishments at Yale New Haven, Staten led organizational transformations that included launches of system-wide information technology (Epic) and data analytics, as well as cultural integration activities.
 In consultation with his colleagues, he helped develop all health care strategies for the Health System, including overseeing the formation of a large physician foundation and developing visionary strategies for acquiring physicians.
 Additionally, he managed the critical financing that led to the successful opening of the Smilow Cancer Hospital at Yale-New Haven in 2010, and the development and execution of all managed care contracting strategies, including those related to Yale New Haven Health System’s emerging population health organization, known as Total Health.

 Prior to his arrival at Yale New Haven Health, Staten served as senior vice president of finance at New York-Presbyterian Hospital and New York-Presbyterian Health System, where he was responsible for assuring the organization’s financial viability.
 Before assuming that role, he served as the organization’s vice president of financial planning.
 Earlier in his career, he directed Ernst & Young’s NYS Revenue Cycle Consulting Services, and was a partner at Pannell Kerr Forster, which, at the time, ranked among the largest public accounting firms in the United States.

-Staten holds a BS in business and economics from the State University College of New York, and has served as a board member of The Country School in Madison, Connecticut, as well as on the finance committee for the Connecticut Hospital Association.
+Staten holds a bachelor’s degree in business and economics from the State University College of New York, and has served as a board member of The Country School in Madison, Connecticut, as well as on the finance committee for the Connecticut Hospital Association.